Blockchain & Crypto Hype Cycle: Where We’re at and What’s Coming Next

 Universities have added blockchain to their curriculum

-As demand for cryptocurrency and blockchain technology-related jobs increases, demand for education and courses in these areas is reaching new highs.
+As demand for cryptocurrency and blockchain technology-related jobs increases, the need for education and courses in these areas is reaching new levels.
 As a result, universities and schools are starting to offer different specializations in blockchain and cryptocurrencies.
-According to new research conducted by Coinbase and research firm Qriously, 42% of the world’s top 50 universities now offer at least one course on crypto or blockchain.
+According to new research from Coinbase and Qriously, 42% of the world’s top 50 universities now offer at least one course on crypto or blockchain.

-What does this mean for enterprises and investors?
+What does this mean for enterprises & investors?

-If you’re part of an enterprise thinking about utilizing blockchain to optimize and transform business operations or an investor seeking investment opportunities, the Hype Cycle can be quite useful.
+If you’re part of an enterprise thinking about utilizing blockchain to optimize and transform business operations or an investor seeking investment opportunities, it can be quite useful.

-It should not be interpreted as gospel, or solely relied on, but enterprises and investors can use it as a guide to help decide when to act (invest/develop) alongside other due diligence.
+Of course, it should not be interpreted as gospel or solely relied on.
+Still, enterprises and investors can use it as a guide to help decide when to act (invest/develop) alongside other due diligence.
 It can also assist in analyzing risks and managing expectations.

 Of course, investing too late or too early both come with risks.
-Too late and you risk being left behind competitors or even wholly disrupted.
+Too late, and you risk being left behind by competitors or even wholly disrupted.
 Too early, and there is a significant risk of losing money as immature technologies yield little results and markets are not ready.

-At the end of the day, every organization and investor has their own risk appetite, but this should not completely dictate their actions.
-This is especially true for transformational technologies like blockchain.
+At the end of the day, every organization and investor has their own risk appetite, but this should not wholly dictate their actions.
+This is especially true for technologies like blockchain.

 “If an organization operates exclusively within its comfort zone, it will miss opportunities.
 It will always tend to adopt everything early, or late, in line with its enterprise personality.
 Organizations should recognize their risk comfort zones, but be prepared to step outside them depending on the strategic importance of an innovation.” — Gartner

-As the blockchain ecosystem suffers through a downturn, it is also showing clear signs that it will overcome challenges and continue to mature.
-It’s arguably the best time for enterprises, and investors to act.
+It’s arguably the best time for enterprises and investors to act.
 This does not necessarily mean investing millions of dollars tomorrow morning.
-What’s important now is to at least invest in education so to understand:
+What’s important now is to at least invest in education to understand:

-- How potentially valuable blockchain technology is to you or your organization.
+- How potentially valuable blockchain is to you or your organization.

 - How the technology is impacting your industry.

-What is becoming clearer, however, is that blockchain technology is on track to become a transformative and disruptive force.
-Yes, market conditions and sentiment are bad, there are many average projects out there, and some critical technological shortcomings still need to be overcome.
+However, at this point in time, it seems the technology is on track to become somewhat of a transformative and disruptive force.
+Yes, market conditions and sentiment are bad.
+There are many average projects out there, and some critical technological shortcomings still need to be overcome.
 But there are good projects and initiatives too, building great products and services and actively solving these issues.

 Did you enjoy the article?
 Please take a quick moment to share it with your network.
-Also, if you have any questions or would like to connect you can find me on Twitter or email me at firstname.lastname@example.org.
+Also, if you have any questions or would like to connect you can find me on Twitter.
 I’m always interested in meeting people working, learning, or involved with the blockchain space.

 Anthony is the head of content and research at Intrepid Ventures.
 He has spent the past several years researching and analyzing technologies and working with a diverse mix of blockchain companies to help them gain insight and develop authoritative content.